foosel/foosel.github.io/content/blog/2023-01-19-custom-steamdeck-buttons/index.md

 However, single colored buttons with rubbed on letters sealed in with UV resin is not my end goal here.
 After seeing the amazing results one can achieve with inlaying in EJ's videos, I'm really looking forward to trying that out.
 So the next step will be to cast some inlayed buttons with the same mold.
 And I have already printed out the letters on my resin printer 😁

+*Update from 2024-12-14*: The buttons I have now been in *very heavy* use by my partner for over a year, and they still look the same as on day 1!
+No changes on the letters that I rubbed on and sealed with UV resin, and no changes on the buttons themselves either. 👍

 [^1]: To be more precise, FreeCAD Link Branch version 2022.09.07
 [^2]: If one of the buttons slips out of the mold, you can just press it back in.
 Just make sure it really slots right back in